 I arrived at the site at 9 AM.
 The queue at the ticket office was not long.
 By 9:30 AM, I was already inside the huge gondola (cable car) that would bring me from the mainland to the first mountain (Morra da Urca).

 Going there was breathtaking.
 Inside the gondola, the panoramic view of the city was absolutely stunning.
-From inside, Christ, the Redeemer was already peeping and as if waving his hands and was greeting everyone inside “hello and peace be with you.”
+From the inside, Christ, the Redeemer was already peeping and as if waving his hands and was greeting everyone inside “hello and peace be with you.”

 I spent around thirty minutes strolling around the first mountain.
 What is notable is the view of the Guanabara Bay.
 The sails of the boats and the yachts are perpetually dancing as if samba performers who are excited to converge at mid-bay.
 Then adding to the spectacle are the airplanes that alternately take-off and land in the nearby airport (SDU).